-These meters provide an accurate and regular update for yourself, too, which means you can note when your busiest periods are and use this information to tailor your energy plan to be more appropriate for your needs.
+These meters provide an accurate and regular update for yourself too, which means you can note when your busiest periods are and use this information to tailor your energy plan to be more appropriate for your needs.

 Does your business need a half hourly electricity meter?

-If your business has a high level of energy usage this form of accountability could help save you money.
+If your business has a high level of energy usage, this form of accountability could help save you money.
 Firstly, it’s more accurate, so your bill will also be more precise.
 But it also gives you a great ability to compare suppliers with a complete knowledge of your usage patterns.

 What is a multi-site energy contract?

 If you’re a business with many properties, you might have separate contracts for each site.
 Taking into consideration that you will be using both gas and electricity, the confusion can soon escalate.
-Not only will this become a pain, but you will no doubt be paying over the odds if this is the situation you’re in.
+Not only will this become a pain, but you will probably be paying over the odds if this is the situation you’re in.

-A multi-site deal is set up for businesses in that very circumstance.
+A multi-site energy deal is set up for businesses in that very circumstance.
 If you have more than one site, you can take advantage of a billing method built to take away the hassle of having various contracts by creating one, single bill for your whole business.

 What are the benefits of a multi-site energy contract?